mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 {% endhighlight %}

 Let us assume we are working on lists of words to find out which word follows an n-gram.
 In this case we want to find out which word follws all sets of 2 words in a sentence.
-This is somethinkg like a _Markov Chain_.
+This is somethink like a _Markov Chain_.

 ![image-title-here](../images/higher-order.tex.preview.pdf.png){:class="img-responsive"}